Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Protocol

 \item Upon receiving the output of the quantum channel, namely, the state $\mathcal{N}(e^{-i \hat{n} \phi_j} |\alpha_x\rangle\langle \alpha_x |e^{i \hat{n} \phi_j})$, as well as the classical choice of $\phi_j$ from the public authenticated classical channel, Bob applies the reverse phase as the inverse unitary $e^{i \hat{n} \phi_j}$, and then locally discards or forgets the value of $\phi_j$.
 The resulting state is then as follows:

 where the phase-symmetrized channel $\overline{\mathcal{N}}$ is defined as

-with $U(k) = e^{-i\hat{n} \pi k/2}$.
+with $U(k) \equiv e^{-i\hat{n} \pi k/2}$.
 The phase symmetrization of the channel $\mathcal{N}$ is helpful in reducing the number of parameters that need to be estimated during the channel estimation part of the protocol, as we explain in Section~\ref{sec:channel_estimation}.

-\item Bob then performs position-quadrature or real- quadrature homodyne detection on the state $\overline{\mathcal{N}}(|\alpha_x\rangle \langle \alpha_x|)$ and records the result in the variable $y_j$ \footnote{The phase symmetrization performed in Steps 2-3 of the protocol implies that Bob need only perform measurements in one quadrature.
+\item If Bob performs position-quadrature or real-quadrature homodyne detection on the state $\overline{\mathcal{N}}(|\alpha_x\rangle \langle \alpha_x|)$ the result is recorded in the variable~$y_j^q$ \footnote{The phase symmetrization performed in Steps 2-3 of the protocol implies that Bob need only perform measurements in one quadrature.
 That is, the effect of phase symmetrization is to symmetrize Eve's attack evenly with respect to both the position and momentum quadratures, and therefore a measurement of only one of the quadratures suffices to detect Eve's tampering.
 It is for this reason that we have elected to simplify the CV-QKD protocol so that all of the homodyne measurements are conducted with respect to a single quadrature.}.
+If Bob performs heterodyne detection, then the value of the position quadrature is recorded in~$y_j^q$, and the value of the momentum quadrature is recorded in $y_j^p$.